huggingface/blog/constrained-beam-search.md

 ## **Example 2: Disjunctive Constraints**

-We mentioned above about a use-case where we know which words we want included in the final output.
+We mentioned above a use-case where we know which words we want to be included in the final output.
 An example of this might be using a dictionary lookup during neural machine translation.

 But what if we don't know which *word forms* to use, where we'd want outputs like `["raining", "rained", "rains", ...]` to be equally possible?
 In a more general sense, there are always cases when we don't want the *exact word verbatim*, letter by letter, and might be open to other related possibilities too.